Employer Recruitment Policy

 To ensure the quality of our services and to better assist Humber students, alumni and other users of our services, the Academic and Career Success Centre has established policies and guidelines for all recruiting activities sponsored by our office.
 We follow the Canadian Association of Career Educators and Employers (CACEE) Guidelines for Ethical Recruitment.

-This document sets out terms and condition of use for ethical recruitment on Humber College Career Connect.
+This document sets out terms and conditions of use for ethical recruitment on Humber College's Career Connect - Job Portal.
 These guidelines are intended to provide a framework for the professional relationships between employers, students, and career educators.

 This page states the Terms and Conditions under which you may use Career Connect at Humber College.
 Please read this page carefully.
-If you do not accept the Terms and Conditions stated here, do not use this Website and service.
-By using this Website, you are indicating your acceptance of these Terms and Conditions.
-Humber College may revise these Terms and Conditions at any time by updating this posting.
-You should visit this page periodically to review the Terms and Conditions, because they are binding on you.
+If you do not accept the Terms and Conditions stated here, do not use this website and service.
+By using this website, you are indicating your acceptance of these Terms and Conditions.
+Humber College may revise these Terms and Conditions at any time by updating this posting, and we recommend you review these Terms and Conditions periodically as they are a binding agreement.

 Humber College requires employers who use Career Connect to adhere to the Employment Standards Act, The Ontario Human Rights Code, and Occupational Health & Safety Act in their recruitment and employment practices.